siberia3/periodic-table-of-linguistics/README.md

 The **Mendeleev's Periodic Table of Linguistics** [(Github source file here)](https://github.com/siberia3/periodic-table-of-linguistics/blob/main/The-Mendeleev-Periodic-Table-of-Linguistics.html) is a specific part from the [**Theory of the Siberian Canoe**](https://pagano-arte.blogspot.com/2020/08/theory-of-siberian-canoe.html) [(Github source file here)](https://github.com/siberia3/periodic-table-of-linguistics/blob/main/Theory-of-the-Siberian-Canoe.html).

-The **Theory of the Siberian Canoe** was developed from the idea of the *Continuous Chain of Toponyms in the form KHANGA/SHAMBA* along the coasts of the Indian Ocean, an idea that results from an alternative analysis of the term *Lapp* through the method of the *Phonetic comparison*, which the author extended on an global scale.
+The **Theory of the Siberian Canoe** was developed from the idea of the *Continuous Chain of Toponyms in the form KHANGA/SHAMBA* along the coasts of the Indian Ocean — an idea that results from an alternative analysis of the term *Lapp* through the method of the *Phonetic comparison*, which the author extended on an global scale.

-This process took to dive in the Indo-Pacific Coastal Migrations and, in particular, to the new hypothesis of some coastal groups entering Siberia from the Pacific Ocean, reaching Europe through the alluvial swamps of Siberia during the Ice Ages — an hypothesis which seems a better explanation for a quantity of myths legends and mysteries.
+This process took to dive into the Indo-Pacific Coastal Migrations and, in particular, to the new hypothesis of some coastal groups entering Siberia from the Pacific Ocean, *reaching Europe through the alluvial swamps of Siberia during the Ice Ages* — an hypothesis which seems a better explanation for a quantity of myths legends and mysteries.

 ![Image of the Civilization of Ice and Swamps Sailors](https://github.com/siberia3/periodic-table-of-linguistics/blob/main/SHA-LIBU%20-%20The%20Salmons.png)